 Since 2018 he has been the principal guest conductor of the Würth Philharmoniker, with which he has given numerous concerts at prestigious festivals in Germany, Belgium, Switzerland, Spain and Italy.
 He has worked with soloists such as Mischa Maisky, Thomas Hampson, Anna Netrebko, Cecilia Bartoli, to name but a few.
 In the same year, he also became the artistic director of the North Rhine-Westphalia Festival Orchestra, with whose soloist, the Hungarian virtuoso József Lendvay, they premiered Panteleev’s new piece “Rococo Impressions”.

-In 2019 he received invitations from numerous orchestras worldwide, among which his debut with the Israel Symphony Orchestra stands out.
-Together they performed five concerts in Tel Aviv, Rishon LeZion, Ashdod, Haifa and Ashkelon.
+In 2019, he received invitations from numerous orchestras around the world, highlighted by his debut with the Israel Symphony Orchestra, with whom he performed five concerts in Tel Aviv, Rishon LeZion, Ashdod, Haifa and Ashkelon.